Dual Diagnosis Treatment

 Creating a Personalized Treatment Plan

 We use the information from our assessments to create an integrated treatment approach.
 We finely tune addiction and mental health treatments to your individual needs.
 You’ll benefit from a dual diagnosis program that considers your:

 - Preferences and beliefs

 - Length of stay

 We adjust your treatment plan as your needs change.

 Detoxing From Drugs and Alcohol

-You may need to undergo detox depending on the severity of your substance abuse.
+You may require drug detox depending on the severity of your substance abuse.
 Detox from drugs and alcohol is safe and comfortable.
-Your treatment team eases withdrawal symptoms with medication and alternative approaches.
+Promises’ treatment team eases withdrawal symptoms with medication and alternative approaches.
 We attend to any discomfort from withdrawal symptoms immediately.
-We monitor you around the clock to ensure safety and comfort.
+We care for you around the clock to ensure safety and comfort.